rendaw/luxem/readme.md

 3. Quotes are optional for simple strings (strings containing no spaces and no ambiguous symbols).
 4. The document is an array with implicit (excluded) `[]` delimiters.

+All documents should be UTF-8 with 0x0A line endings (linux-style).

 No basic types are defined in the parsing specification, but the following should be used as a guideline for minimum data type support:

 * `bool` `true|false|yes|no|1|0`